 If you have a friend who's volunteered before they're an obvious place to start ... but what if you found a program that looks cool but don't know anyone who's done it?

 At ILP, we have an easy system set up for this.
 First, everyone who works in our office has been a volunteer first - this post lets you know how you can get in touch with us at ILP to chat about our experiences living abroad.
-We also have an ILP Snapchat account where it's really easy to talk directly to someone who's volunteering right now.
+We also have an Instagram account (@ilptakeovers) where you can see what our volunteers are up to.
 We have a couple of our current volunteers do a takeover and post about what life looks like for them in another country.

 Get Discounts, Pay Later, and Go For Free